CBussom/TagApp/Weekly Reports/Weekly Report(10-18).md

 ## This Week's Goals
-1. Continue building up the new GUI similar to the one we have currently
+1. Continue building up the new GUI similar to the one we have currently - Cameron Bussom
-2.
+2. Continue working on SQLite Database - Greg Salisbury
+3. Get the Bluetooth to scan for other devices - Love Divine Onwulata
+4. Figuring out how to connect the leaderboard to the database and display the players' info - Mahima Abraham

 # *Individual Team Contributions*